Resource Conservation and Recovery Act: Subtitle I: Underground Storage Tanks

 The Superfund Amendments and Reauthorization Act of 1986 (SARA) required owners and operators of USTs to ensure corrective action is completed when a tank is in need of repair, or removal, when it is necessary to protect human health and the environment.
 The amendments established a trust fund to pay for the cleanup of leaking UST sites where responsible parties cannot be identified.

-It is also recommended that above-ground storage tanks are used whenever possible.
+It is also recommended that above-ground storage tanks be used whenever possible.

 Subtitle J: Medical Waste (expired)

 RCRA Subtitle J regulated medical waste in four states (New York, New Jersey, Connecticut, Rhode Island) and Puerto Rico, and expired on March 22, 1991.
 (See Medical Waste Tracking Act.)
 State environmental and health agencies regulate medical waste, rather than EPA.
 Other federal agencies have issued safety regulations governing the handling of medical waste, including the Centers for Disease Control and Prevention, Occupational Safety and Health Administration, and the Food and Drug Administration.